rysk-finance/Rysk-Grant-Proposals/README.md

 There are, however, some projects that we’re very interested in seeing.
 Below are some of the project ideas:
 - Build strategies to use options to hedge
 - Build automated options strategies or structured products that trade with Rysk.
-- Build a trading bot that enables anyone to trade options with a simplified UX
+- Build a trading bot that enables anyone to trade options with a simplified UX (e.g. Telegram bot)
 - Build app to trade with Rysk protocol that gamify options trading

 ## Process